pyllyukko/user.js/README.md

 * Spoofing referers disables CSRF protection on some login pages not implementing origin-header/cookie+token based CSRF protection
 * Blocking 3rd-party cookies breaks a number of payment gateways
 * First-party isolation breaks Microsoft Teams
+* First-party isolation causes HTTP basic auth to ask for credentials for every new tab (see #425)
 * You can not view or inspect cookies when in private browsing: https://bugzilla.mozilla.org/show_bug.cgi?id=823941
 * When Javascript is enabled, Websites can detect use of Private Browsing mode
 * Private browsing breaks Kerberos authentication